S. Kasturi Ranga Iyengar

 S. Kasturi Ranga Iyengar (15 December 1859 – 12 December 1923) was an Indian lawyer, Indian independence activist, politician and journalist who served as the managing director of The Hindu from 1 April 1905 until his death.
-He opposed the Mylapore clique as the leader of the Egmore clique.

 Ancestry and family

+Iyengar was born into a family whose paternal forebears came from Kumbakonam, in the Cauvery (Kaveri) delta, in Tanjore District, in British India.
 His eldest brother, Diwan Bahadur S. Srinivasa Raghavaiyangar, served as the Inspector General of Registration in the Madras Presidency.
 Srinivasa Raghavaiyangar, in 1893, wrote Memorandum of Progress of the Madras Presidency during the last forty years of British administration to refute the charges of economic exploitation made by nationalists.
 Yet another elder brother, Soundararaja Iyengar, was the father of Sangeetha Kalanidhi awardee T. Brinda, and he was Deputy Collector in Madras and Kumbhakonam, and was associated with Madras Music Academy.
 The Music Academy confers an award in the memory of Kasturi Ranga Iyengar.

 Early life

 Kasturi Ranga Iyengar was born on 15 December 1859 in the village Innambur in Kumbakonam.
 On completion of his education, he moved to Coimbatore to commence practice as a lawyer.
 He set up a prosperous vocation and moved to Madras to try his luck there.
 He was not as successful in Madras as he had been in Coimbatore.
 Eventually, in 1895, he became a legal correspondent with The Hindu which was run by G. Subramania Iyer.
 He wrote a well-known column in the newspaper The Coimbatore Letters.
 During this period, he also got ample encouragement from C. Karunakara Menon.

-The rich and prosperous Kasturi Ranga Iyengar purchased the newspaper for a price of INR 75,000 on 1 April 1905.
-He became the editor of The Hindu and became the powerful voice of people's aspiration.
+As The Hindu's financial health declined, the rich and prosperous Kasturi Ranga Iyengar purchased the newspaper for a price of INR 75,000 on 1 April 1905.
+Iyengar - and under his stewardship, The Hindu, became powerful voices for Indian opinion and independence.